 “The kids are learning teamwork, they are learning discipline and they are learning communication skills.
-They are getting structure and physical activity,” Paul Seewald, former executive director of the Michigan Youth Athletic Association, told Metro Parent in 2015.
+They are getting structure and physical activity,” Paul Seewald, former executive director of the Michigan Youth Athletic Association, says.

 “The kids learn life skills, and that’s not stuff they can learn on TV or through video games.”